gsoft-inc/sg-orbit/README.md

 [Lerna](https://github.com/lerna/lerna) is used to manage this monorepo.
 The packages of the monorepo can be found in the [packages](/packages) directory.

-Exceptionally the website is not managed by the monorepo tooling since it's not meant to be published as an npm package.
-The website can be found in the [website](/website) directory.
+Exceptionally the website and Storybook are not managed by the monorepo tooling since it's not meant to be published as an npm package.
+The website can be found in the [website](/website) directory and Storybook can be found in the [storybook](/storybook) directory.

 Since Yarn workspace feature offer native mono-repo capabilities and a seemless integration with Lerna this is our goto package manager for this project.